geobreed/zettelnotes/resource/Planet Money/2008/09/(080916) What's the Deal With Lehman and Merrill？.md

 tags:
 citation: “Planet Money,” _NPR_, 2 Juni 2023. [https://www.npr.org/podcasts/510289/planet-money](https://www.npr.org/podcasts/510289/planet-money) (diakses 4 Juni 2023).
 ---
 The [[Underestimating Risk Hubris]] lead Lehman Brothers to collapse.
+For investment bank, trust is the assets.
+Furthermore other's level of trust also influencing that trust especially if the basis of that trust, the foundation of a full industry is shaken.

 ----